Tushargupta9800/Meme_maker_flutter_complete_app/README.md

 # MeMe Maker

-This is my first Android Application in the category of Productivity.
-Here you can make your own memes and can share them with your friends on your social networking sites.
+This is my first Android Application in the category of Productivity.<br/> Here you can make your own memes and can share them with your friends on your social networking sites.<br/>
 Building this app with intention of learning flutter better.

 # Screenshots